Lukasz13866417/Game3D_OpenGL/README.md

 - **Modular Terrain API**: Create subclasses of `TerrainStructure` to define tiles, place “addons” (like spikes or potions), and customize your landscape.
 - **Lazy Terrain Generation**: Terrain structures can have child structures, which are compiled into commands and then “interpreted” at runtime to generate the environment as needed.
 - **SymbolicGrid Integration**: Efficient 2D grid queries and randomization, enabling complex terrain features and item placement without heavy performance hits.
-- **Collision Detection**: Leveraging the Möller–Trumbore algorithm (and other geometric routines) for accurate collision and ray-plane intersections.
 - **Performance-Focused**: Preallocation, minimal heap allocations, and specialized data structures ensure smooth gameplay and quick load times on mobile devices.

 ## Screenshots